nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 01.md

 It shambles up to Karsten, and then it will attack with its it reaches out to grab Karsten.
 It is unsuccessful.
 Yeah.
 Which is actually very good for cars.
 Zombies are scary.

-And then the other, the other goblin pulls out a short bow and aims at Samir and shoots.
-Sameer, you take a one of the arrows grazes your shoulder, taking you take two points of damage.
+And then the other, the other goblin pulls out a short bow and aims at Simear and shoots.
+Simear, you take a one of the arrows grazes your shoulder, taking you take two points of damage.
 Then I did it automatically.
 Okay.
 Yep.

 And he's gonna move up and and he doesn't have anything better to do at the moment, so he's gonna take another shot.
 And he's gonna crit.
 So he he moves to a better position, fires, and you take and you and it goes from a arrow grazing your shoulder to one hitting you straight in the chest, dealing eight points of damage.
 Oh.
 But on the bright side That's not great.